Thyroid Disease and Sleep Loss: What You Need to Know

 Experiencing new or unusual symptoms may be your first indication of a thyroid condition.
 Depending on the type of thyroid condition, symptoms will differ.
 However, common signs to look out for include: lack of energy, unintended weight changes, muscle weakness, hair loss, increased sweating, or temperature sensitivity (frequently feeling too hot or too cold).

 While women are more likely to develop a thyroid condition, especially after pregnancy or menopause, anyone who is experiencing symptoms of thyroid disease should consider speaking with their healthcare provider and testing their thyroid hormone levels.
+For ease and convenience, consider an at-home thyroid testing option so you can fit it into your schedule at any time.

 If your healthcare provider has diagnosed you with insufficient or excess thyroid hormones, there are several treatment options to help you manage the condition and improve your quality of life.
 Depending on the type of thyroid condition you have, treatment may differ.